AmbireTech/adex-protocol/components/validator-stack.md

 #### API

 @TODO http://restcookbook.com/HTTP%20Methods/put-vs-post/

+##### Do not require authentication, can be cached:

 GET /channel/:id/status - get channel status, and the validator sig(s); should each node maintain all sigs? also, remaining funds in the channel and remaining funds that are not claimed on chain (useful past validUntil); AND the health, perceived by each validator
-PUT /channel/:id/update - should this be a PUT? the idea here is that we foce an update of the status

-GET /channel/tree - getthe full balances tree; you can use that to generate proofs
+GET /channel/:id/tree - get the full balances tree; you can use that to generate proofs

+GET /channel/list

+##### Requires authentication, can be cached:

+GET /channel/:user/events

+##### Requires authentication:

 POST /channel/events
-GET /channel/events

 POST /channel/validator-events